zephir-lang/zephir-docs/en/_build/html/_sources/tutorial.txt

 Tutorial
 ========
-Zephir and this book are intended for PHP developers which wants to create C-extensions with a lower complexity.
+Zephir and this book are intended for PHP developers which want to create C-extensions with a lower complexity.

 We assume that you are experienced in one or more other programming languages.
 We draw parallels to features